netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

        v                                                 v
 ~~~
 {: title="Conditional transaction towards the Candidate datastore
 successfully executed.
-As all the txid values specified by the
+As all the c-txid values specified by the
 client matched those on the server at the time of the commit,
 the transaction was successfully executed.
 If a client issues a
 get-config towards the candidate datastore, the server may choose
-to return the special txid-unknown value (e.g. "!") or the txid
+to return the special txid-unknown value (e.g. "!") or the s-txid
 value that would be used if the candidate was committed without
-further changes (when that txid value is known in advance by the
+further changes (when that s-txid value is known in advance by the
 server)."}

 ## Dependencies within Transactions

 YANG modules that contain when-statements referencing remote
-parts of the model will cause the txid to change even in parts of the
+parts of the model will cause the s-txid to change even in parts of the
 data tree that were not modified directly.

 Let's say there is an energy-example.yang module that defines a